 5. Umeå

 Known for being a cultural hub, Umeå is among the best cities to study in Sweden.
-When in the area, travelers should not miss out on the chance to check out Västerbottens Museum, Umedalen Sculpture Park, Nydalasjön, Umeå City Church, and Kulturväven.
+When in the area, travelers should not miss the chance to check out Västerbottens Museum, Umedalen Sculpture Park, Nydalasjön, Umeå City Church, and Kulturväven.

 We hope that you found this article on the best cities to study in Sweden for international students informative and helpful.
 Make sure to also check out the Available Programs in Europe!